pyeseul/intangible-interaction/Spring2022/class3/README.md

+Hi class!
 There are 4 Arduino examples for APDS9960 sensor in this folder.
 [Arduino APDS9960 library](https://www.arduino.cc/en/Reference/ArduinoAPDS9960) was used in all of the examples.
 See the top of each code for circuit instructions.